MomenJabr/Prediction-of-Product-Sales/README.md

 - `Item_Weight`
 - `Item_Outlet_Sales`
 - Other product metadata

+The target variable for prediction is:

+- `Item_Outlet_Sales` → represents the total sales of a product at a specific outlet.

+The remaining variables are used as input features to train machine learning models.

 Make sure your dataset is in the same directory as the notebook or update the file path accordingly.